 West Cornwall · TR18

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Newlyn, that work is shaped by the place itself — Newlyn is the largest fishing port in England by value of catch, immediately south of Penzance, with the Newlyn School artistic legacy still visible in studios and galleries above the harbour, with a building stock that leans toward fishermen's cottages and granite terraces above the harbour.
+Newlyn sits in West Cornwall, and that geography ends up in the drawings — Newlyn is the largest fishing port in England by value of catch, immediately south of Penzance, with the Newlyn School artistic legacy still visible in studios and galleries above the harbour, with a building stock that leans toward 1960s estate housing and fishermen's cottages.

 Local context